OpenSourceEBike/OpenSourceEBike.github.io/index.md

 I share here all the information and [source codes](https://github.com/OpenSourceEBike/EBike_EScooter_modular_DIY), about the build I did for my EBike, in the hope it will help others replicate and learn about EBikes / EScooters tecnhology.

-Because it is modular, DIY and OpenSource, this system is easy to reuse for any different EBike / EScooter brand, so it will be future prof and cheap as will be possible to save money by reusing the materials.
+Because it is modular, DIY and OpenSource, this system is easy to adapt for any different EBike / EScooter brand, so it will be future prof and cheap as will be possible to save money by reusing the materials.

-For a user like me, it let me optimize my battery usage, so I can have a smaller and ligher battery, use a smaller motor, and so have a smaller and lighter MTB EBike.
+For a user like me, it let me optimize my battery usage, so I can have a smaller and ligher battery, use a smaller motor, and so have a smaller and lighter MTB EBike with focus on my fitness.

 For other users that may want a more powerfull motor, it let go behond the limits that the brands impose on the software.

-And if you are looking for a more advanced system, with GPS navigation on the display, the best option is to use a popular solution as a Garmin Edge.
-Similarly, if you are looking to use your EBike for fitness and want a display showing your heart rate, pedal human power, etc, the best option is to use a Garmin Edge.
+And if you are looking for a more advanced system, with GPS navigation on the display, display showing your heart rate, pedal human power, etc, the best option is to use the popular Garmin Edge or similar.

-## System overview
+## EBike / EScooter overview

 In general, all EBikes and EScooters are equal - they have a battery, a motor, a motor controller electronics and a display.